Hojoon-Seo/Hojoon-Seo.github.io/README.md

 # Welcome to my blog

+## 2020/10/17
+Today I learned about arrays in JAVA.
+It is very hard.

+## 2020/10/16
+I researched about some JAVA hacking.

 ## 2020/10/15
 I want to try learning HTML to try and hack the site hackthissite.org since it is very entertaining when I succeed to hack the password.